 - Place an emphasis on nurturing.

-Netherwood has an appointed team of specialist and experienced staff to lead and develop inclusion provision.
+Netherwood Academy has an appointed team of specialist and experienced staff to lead and develop a school that is inclusive to all.

-The Special Educational Needs Co-ordinator (SENCO) has specific responsibility for students with a statement of Special Educational Needs/EHCP and the overall attainment and progress of any student listed on the SEN/D register.
+The Special Educational Needs and Disabilities Co-ordinator (SEN/DCo) has specific responsibility for students with Education Health Care Plans and the overall attainment and progress of any student listed on the SEN/D register.
 The role includes:

 - Taking a lead on improving the quality of teaching and learning for SEN/D students in the mainstream classroom